All Episodes

 We don't want to be bothered.

-I mean, this is really kind of a a California elitism, well not really California, the good folks out there, but certainly their government are one of the most elite.
+Not really California, the good folks out there, but certainly their government, one of the most elite.

-Look, your your overall premise is absolutely correct.
+Look, your overall premise is absolutely correct.

 If these things were the best deal since sliced bread, you wouldn't need the government to mandate them, would you?